curl/curl/tests/FILEFORMAT.md

 - `%HTTP6PORT` - IPv6 port number of the HTTP server
 - `%HTTPPORT` - Port number of the HTTP server
 - `%HTTPSPORT` - Port number of the HTTPS server
+- `%HTTPSPROXYPORT` - Port number of the HTTPS-proxy
 - `%HTTPTLS6PORT` - IPv6 port number of the HTTP TLS server
 - `%HTTPTLSPORT` - Port number of the HTTP TLS server
 - `%HTTPUNIXPATH` - Path to the Unix socket of the HTTP server